xingyzt/notes/astrophysics.md

 * Pure absorption decreases intensity exponentially: I = I₀ e^(−τ), where τ is optical depth with dτ = −κρ ds
 * Optical depth is equivalent to the number of mean free path lengths along the  path of a ray; gas is “optically thick” if τ » 1, “optically thin” if t « 1
+* Balmer jump: opacity of stellar material suddenly increases for wavelengths below the ionization energy of H I in the first excited state
 * Sources of opacity classified by initial and final quantum states of the interacting electrons:
   * Bound–bound transitions (excitation and de-excitation)